FoujiaKhanamTabia/Period-Ambiguity-Dataset/README.md

 In the domain of terminal punctuation disambiguation, existing datasets often focus broadly on general punctuation, without explicitly addressing the nuanced challenges of period identification in diverse linguistic contexts.
 This project introduces a dataset meticulously designed to overcome these limitations, offering a targeted and comprehensive approach.
 Below is a comparison:

 1. **General Punctuation Datasets**
-Penn Treebank:
-Includes sentence-level annotations but lacks specific focus on period disambiguation.
+Penn Treebank: Includes sentence-level annotations but lacks specific focus on period disambiguation.
 OntoNotes Corpus: Provides a wide range of linguistic annotations; however, punctuation marks like periods are not annotated with fine-grained distinctions.

-Limitations:
-Do not differentiate between periods used as sentence delimiters, in abbreviations, or as decimal points.
+Limitations: Do not differentiate between periods used as sentence delimiters, in abbreviations, or as decimal points.
 Lack of contextual metadata, which is essential for resolving ambiguities in complex scenarios.

 2. **Specialized Punctuation Datasets**
 Universal Dependencies (UD) Corpora: Annotates punctuation as part of syntactic structure but treats periods generically, without considering their multifunctional nature.
 GUM Corpus (Georgetown University Multilayer Corpus): While it provides richer context, the dataset still lacks focused examples for distinguishing abbreviations, decimals, and sentence-ending periods.

-Limitations:
-Often include small subsets of punctuation-specific annotations.
-Fail to provide diverse linguistic contexts, such as informal text (e.g., social media), where period usage can differ significantly.
+Limitations: Often include small subsets of punctuation-specific annotations.
+Fail to provide diverse linguistic contexts, such as informal text where period usage can differ significantly.

 **Our Dataset Advantages**
 Focus on Period Disambiguation: